 The Middlesex County Restoration Center is on track to open its doors to the public in 2026.
 The Center is the culmination of years of research, planning, and advocacy by the Middlesex County Restoration Commission, co-chaired by Middlesex County Sheriff Peter Koutoujian and MAMH's Danna Mauch.
-It will offer a reception, evaluation, and admission to respite or crisis stabilization beds, a critical alternative to hospitalization, arrest, and incarceration for people experiencing mental health or substance use crisis in New England's most populous county.
-In 2024, the state selected Vinfen as the vendor to develop and operate the Center and Vinfen is working with the Commission, state and local officials to complete implementation planning steps to operationalize the Center.
+It will offer a reception, evaluation, and admission to respite or crisis stabilization beds, and it will serve as a critical alternative to hospitalization, arrest, and incarceration for people experiencing mental health or substance use crisis in New England's most populous county.
+In 2024, the state selected Vinfen as the vendor to develop and operate the Center.
+Vinfen is now working with the Commission, state and local officials to complete implementation planning steps to operationalize the Center.